-Walter Bentley, a Quaker watchmaker, was due to be elected Mayor in 1940, but was obliged to withdraw because of his open support and encouragement of conscientious objectors.5
+Walter Bentley, a Quaker watchmaker, was due to be elected Mayor in 1940, but was obliged to withdraw because of his open support and encouragement of conscientious objectors.6

 Frank Doveton Bazett MC.
 See 1914 and 1915.
 Elected in 1942 on the death of his predecessor.
 Newbury's Chief Air Raid Warden during the Second World War.
-The only person to have been Mayor five times.
+January 1945 attended a tea party in the Corn Exchange for over 500 children of Newbury men serving in HM Forces.
+June 8th 1945 Thanksgiving Service for VE Day 8th June 1945.7 VJ Day was celebrated on 15th August, but with only limited participation by the Town Council.8 The only person to have been elected Mayor five times.
 Retired from the Borough Council 1948.
 Freeman of the Town 1949.
-After his death in 1962, his Solicitors' practice continued as Pitman and Bazett at 34 London Road until 2001.6
+After his death in 1962, his Solicitors' practice continued as Pitman and Bazett at 34 London Road until 2001.9